-The review relies on three main sources of information:

-- 1. Qualitative face-to-face and remote interviews: - 2.
-Analysis of existing documentation and legislation; and - 3.
-Observance and attendance to LDAC meetings.
+The review relies on three main sources of information: 1. qualitative face-to-face and remote interviews; 2. analysis of existing documentation and legislation; and 3. observance and attendance to LDAC meetings.

-A kick off meeting was held during a LDAC Chairs and Vice Chairs coordination meeting (13th of September 2018) to further clarify specific requests and most importantly key topics for the LDAC.
+A kick off meeting has been be held during LDAC coordination meeting (13th of September 2018) to further clarify specific requests and most important topics for LDAC.
 Timelines for the various deliverables, participation of the consultant to LDAC meetings and working methodology has been confirmed.

 Qualitative semi-structured interviews with LDAC members (see interview guide in Annex 2) have been carried from October to November 2018.
-They have allowed to go in-depth into the functioning of the LDAC, starting from the members' reasons to participate, through the functioning of the working groups up to the quality and impact of LDAC's advice on the European Commission proposals.
+They allow to go in-depth into the functioning of the LDAC, starting from the members' reasons to participate, through the functioning of the working groups up to the quality and impact of LDAC's advices on the European Commission proposals.
 Similar interviews have been carried with various European Commission officials (see interviews guide in Annex 2) following the same items but focusing on the expectations of the European Commission's officials.

-The interviews have been processed through a thematic analysis, allotting the various comments and opinions throughout the various items pointed in LDAC's initial Terms of Reference (see Annex 1).
-Majority and minority views have been identified as well as specific recommendations or proposals from interviewees that appeared relevant to the auditor.
-They are presented in an anonymous manner indicating only the organisation/sector they represent.
+The interviews have been processed through a thematic analysis, spreading the various comments and opinions throughout the various items pointed in LDAC's initial Terms of References (see Annex 1).
+Majority and minority views have been identified as well as specific recommendations or proposals that appeared relevant to the auditor.

-Participation to LDAC meetings, namely the 3 Working Groups' meetings on the 23rd and 24th of October 2018, an Executive Committee meeting on the 3rd of December and the Inter AC meeting on Impact of Brexit in the Composition, Functioning and Performance of the Advisory Councils on the 4th of December 2018.
-Specific attention has been paid to the different steps of the meeting (see the matrix used for the analysis of the meeting in Annex 3): preparation and introduction of the issues to be dealt; participation and facilitation process; conclusions and decisions taken.
+Participation to last LDAC meetings (working groups' meetings on the 23rd and 24th of October, executive committee meeting on the 3rd of December and the inter AC meeting on Impact of Brexit in the composition, functioning and performance of the Advisory Council on the 4th of December).
+Specific attention has been paid to the different steps of the meeting (see the matrix used for the analysis of the meeting in Annex 3): preparation and introduction of the issues to be dealt, participation and facilitation process, conclusions and decisions taken.

-Analysis of available documentation and literature includes the reading of annual work programmes and activity reports for the last two exercises (2016/2017 and 2017/2018), the LDAC rules of procedure/statutes, and a selection of various LDAC's advice and European Commission replies selected through exchanges held with the LDAC Secretary and suggestions received from LDAC members.
+Analysis of available documentation includes the reading of annual work programmes and activity reports for the last two exercises (2016/2017 - 2017/2018), the LDAC status, and a selection of various LDAC's advices and European Commission replies selected through exchanges with the LDAC secretariats and suggestions from LDAC members.

-Interim conclusions and proposed recommendations were delivered to the LDAC Executive Committee on the 3rd of December, followed by exchanges of views with LDAC members.

-The final report was submitted by the end of 2018 to LDAC secretariat, chairs and vice-chairs.
+Interim conclusions and proposals have been delivered to the LDAC Executive Committee on the 3rd of December, followed by exchanges of views with LDAC members.
+The final report has been submitted by the end of 2018 to LDAC secretariat, chairs and vice-chairs.

-It must be noticed that the scope of the assessment has been limited to the last two LDAC exercises (2016/2017, 2017/2018), in accordance with the requirements laid down in the ToR and following discussions and agreement with the LDAC secretariat.
+It must be notices that the scope of the assessment has been limited to the last two LDAC exercises (2016/2017, 2017/2018) in accordance with the LDAC secretariat.

-Data sources and information
+Data and Information

-• Qualitative structured personal interview with members and EC civil servants (average duration of 30-90 minutes each)
+Qualitative structured personal interview with members and EC civil servants (average duration of 30-90 minutes each)